MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls.md

 var discount = (person.Age < 20) ?
 0.5 : 1.0;
 ~~~

 On the calculation of the discount, if age is set to NULL an exception is thrown.
-If I want to avoid an exception, I need to explictly check for the null value and react accordingly.
+If I want to avoid an exception, I need to explicitly check for the null value and react accordingly.

 ### Null Object Pattern